 People can get stuck in their thinking.
-In a collaborative environment, someone else’s insight or new concept can spark a solution and help them come unstuck.
-Fostering a collaborative work environment is a key part of developing problem solving skills in engineering and related fields.
-To this end, a well-devised degree program such as the University of Southern Indiana’s online Master of Business Administration (MBA) in Engineering Management can help prospective leaders in the engineering field develop the communication and leadership skills necessary to build strong, collaborative team environments in the workplace.
+In a collaborative environment, someone else’s insight or new concept can spark a solution and help people get unstuck.
+Fostering a collaborative work environment is key to developing problem-solving skills in engineering and related fields.
+To this end, a well-devised degree program such as the University of Southern Indiana’s online Master of Business Administration (MBA) with a concentration in Engineering Management can help prospective leaders in the engineering field develop the communication and leadership skills necessary to build strong, collaborative team environments in the workplace.

 A Strong Leader With Communication Skills

 To be productive and constructive, employees need to be able to communicate clearly with each other, regardless of whether they agree or disagree.
 Appeasing communication does not allow for synthesis of multiple viewpoints.
 In combining the positive aspects of differing opinions, the collective communication process distills the best ideas from varying perspectives.
-In this manner, conflict can be the source of opportunity for more complete solutions to problems that arise.
+In this manner, conflict can provide an opportunity for more complete solutions to problems.

 Making Sure Everyone Has a Voice

 Although the benefits of developing positive, collective problem-solving and communication are clear, nurturing these skills or traits in your employees can be difficult.
-In earning an MBA in Engineering Management, candidates develop problem solving skills in engineering.
+In earning an MBA in Engineering Management, candidates develop problem-solving skills in engineering.
 At least initially, the manager’s role in addressing a problem is that of facilitator.
-Engineers with strong critical thinking skills might come to such meetings with preconceived solutions coupled with a resistance to the solutions that others might propose.
-They listen to others only to the extent that it allows them a moment to interject their own thoughts or solutions.
+Engineers with strong critical thinking skills might come to such meetings with preconceived solutions coupled with a resistance to the solutions others might propose.
+They listen to others only to the extent that it allows them a moment to interject their own thoughts or answers.

-Collaborative problem-solving can improve outcomes and the overall morale and dynamic of your team.
-Candidates for an MBA in Engineering Management can gain valuable knowledge of, and experience in, collaborative problem-solving, a basic tenet of an effective team-based work environment.
+Collaborative problem-solving can improve outcomes and your team’s overall morale and dynamic.
+Candidates for an MBA in Engineering Management can gain valuable knowledge and experience in collaborative problem-solving, a basic tenet of an effective team-based work environment.

-Learn more about the University of Southern Indiana’s MBA – Engineering Management online.
+Learn more about the University of Southern Indiana’s online MBA in Engineering Management program.